tahyhax/filament-memory-bank/README.md

 # Filament Memory Bank

-A modern Laravel + Filament admin panel for managing memory bank data, with Dockerized development, PostgreSQL, Redis, and robust project automation.
+A modern Laravel + Filament admin panel for managing educational courses, credits, and specialties.
+Production-ready, Dockerized, and built with PostgreSQL, Redis, and strict code standards.

 ---